labex-labs/labex-cheatsheets/docs/cheatsheets/en/sqlite.md

   <BaseQuizOption value="D">REPLACE works with tables, IGNORE works with views</BaseQuizOption>

   <BaseQuizAnswer>
-    `INSERT OR REPLACE` will replace an existing row if there's a conflict (e.g., duplicate primary key). `INSERT OR IGNORE` will simply skip the insert if there's a conflict, leaving the existing row unchanged.
+    <code>INSERT OR REPLACE</code> will replace an existing row if there's a conflict (e.g., duplicate primary key). <code>INSERT OR IGNORE</code> will simply skip the insert if there's a conflict, leaving the existing row unchanged.
   </BaseQuizAnswer>
 </BaseQuiz>